Last Updated on

 Fortunately, I was able to walk alone in Old Delhi in the afternoon, where I had the chance to meet some beautiful festivities in a Sikh temple, meet Sikh warriors also called Nihangs, warrior monks or knights, and where I could quietly stroll through the alleys with their beautiful old facades.

-To save time and make sure you have a place, you can book your train or bus tickets on the website of 12Go Asia, a transport agency specialized in transport since 2013.
+To save time and make sure you have a place, you can book your train or bus tickets on Make My Trip.

 Amar wanted to take us to a beautiful place for sunset, near Visakhapatnam.